Thornewood Open Space Preserve

-The Sierra Club donated this land to the Midpeninsula Regional Open Space District in 1978, after brief management of its old estate.
-The name Thornewood comes from Julian and Edna Thorne, who developed the land in the 1920s.
+The name Thornewood comes from Julian and Edna Bloss Thorne, who developed the land in the 1920s.
 The Thornes built a house designed by Gardner Daily and surrounded it with extensive gardens.
 Those gardens included Schilling Lake, named after the nearby August Schilling land.
 The Thorne and Schilling estates were both part of Rancho Cañada de Raymundo in old California.

+When Edna Bloss Thorne died in June 1970, she bequeathed the land to the Sierra Club Foundation, with the requirement that the land surrounding her 86-acre summer home be kept as a nature preserve and not developed.
+The foundation donated the acreage to the Midpeninsula Regional Open Space District in September 1978.
+In 1986, Robert Procter and his wife gifted 3.4 acres to the district that were added to the preserve.

 Second-growth redwood trees grow in portions of Thornewood Open Space Preserve, especially by the lake.
 There are false brome grasses throughout the area.
+In 2005, the district approved a $1.2 million plan to eradicate a newly-discovered invasive strain of slender false brome that was displacing native plants.